Vatican Museums Tickets & Tours

 Vatican Gardens

-The Vatican Gardens offer a peaceful retreat from the crowds, filled with lush greenery, fountains, and sculptures.
-Guided tours offer exclusive access to these serene spaces.
+A peaceful retreat from the crowds, filled with lush greenery, manicured lawns, historic fountains, sculptures, and religious monuments.

 Access: Included in select experiences